soixantecircuits/monarch-remote/README.md

-# Matrox remote
+# Monarch remote

-Matrox remote allows you to record using the Monarch HDX from Matrox.
+Monarch remote allows you to record using the Monarch HDX from Matrox.

 ## Install